 If you want to make the most of the time spent studying, you should find a balance between improving your comprehension and your production.
 You have to practice in order to better assimilate new concepts.

-On the other hand, a student who only practices without studying will find themselves only remembering the most common terms.
+On the other hand, a student who only practises without studying will find themselves only remembering the most common terms.

 Taking classes as part of a group can be fun but the one-size-fits-all approach to teaching the language isn’t often as effective as getting a one on one tutor.

 It can be difficult to stay motivated when studying on your own.
 (Source: snapwiresnaps.tumblr.com)

 There are also ways to get “free” private classes.
 For example, you could be taught for one hour and then teach them for one hour.
 This could work in a sort of language exchange with a native Spanish speaker who would like to learn English, for example.

 You can do this on sites like: mylanguageexchange.com.